JonathanPena17/python_programming_class/README.md

 How to play:

 Press A and D to move left and right.
-Hold down Q, W, or E to choose your ammunition and release to shoot.
-Aim with the mouse.
+Aim with your cursor.
+Hold down Q (normal), W (scatter), or E (laser) to choose your shell type and release to shoot.
+The longer you hold Q or W, the faster the shot.
+For E, you must be at maximum charge to fire, otherwise you will fire a blank instead.

 Refactoring and extending the cannon project

 Things to be implemented: